 The last 20 years have provided a sophisticated understanding of how plants recognise relatively conserved microbial patterns to activate defence.
-In recent years DNA sequencing allowed genomes and transcriptomes of eukaryotic rusts and mildew pathogens to be studied and high-throughput imaging permit the study and visualisation of intracellular interactions during pathogenesis and defence.
+In recent years DNA sequencing allowed genomes and transcriptomes of eukaryotic rusts and mildew pathogens to be studied and imaging permit the study and visualisation of intracellular interactions during pathogenesis and defence.

 We will present many aspects of plant microbe interactions including:

 The focus on the dynamic and interactive practical sessions will naturally promote strong interactions between lecturers and participants.

 Dr Natalia Requena studied Biology at the University of Granada, Spain.
 She obtained her PhD in 1996 with a Thesis about the use of microbes to restore degraded ecosystems, at the CSIC.
 She moved then with a Marie Curie postdoctoral fellowship to the Max Planck Institute for terrestrial Microbiology in Marburg, Germany.
 Later, she was group leader and research assistant at the University of Tübingen.
 She was then awarded with a DFG Heisenberg Professorship and moved to Karlsruhe, where, since 2012, she is associate professor at the Karlsruhe Institute of Technology (KIT).
 Her research has always focused on plant-microbial interactions, and in particular on the molecular dialogue between plants and arbuscular mycorrhiza fungi.